Wj2ma/Schematic-o-matic/Sample Circuits/MemoryCircuitReadme.md

 - Top left power switches are the bits you want to save into memory (top switch corresponds to top LED, and bottom switch corresponds to bottom LED)
 - The other two power switches are the memory slots.
 Only 01, 10, and 11 are hooked up to a memory location, so 00 will not have anything.
 - The main switch in the bottom middle of the circuit is used for read/write.
-On means read, and off means write.
+"ON" means read, and "OFF" means write.

 ### How to write into memory